cybozu-go/neco/docs/notification.md

 Notification
 ============

-`neco-updater` will notify to Slack when update is started or finished.
+`neco-updater` will post notification to Slack when update is started or finished.

 Start update
 ------------